(6491) 1991 OA

-' is a highly eccentric, stony asteroid, classified as near-Earth object and potentially hazardous asteroid, approximately half a kilometer in diameter.
+' is a highly eccentric, stony asteroid, classified as a near-Earth object and potentially hazardous asteroid, approximately half a kilometer in diameter.
 It was discovered on 16 July 1991, by American astronomer Henry E. Holt at the U.S. Palomar Observatory in California.

 Orbit and classification

 The S-type body is an Amor asteroid – a subgroup of near-Earth asteroids that approach the orbit of Earth from beyond, but do not cross it.
 It orbits the Sun at a distance of 1.0–4.0 AU once every 3 years and 11 months (1,444 days).
 Its orbit has an eccentricity of 0.59 and an inclination of 6° with respect to the ecliptic.
 Its minimum orbit intersection distance (MOID) with Earth is 0.0420 AU, and on 1 August 2086, it will make a close approach and pass by Earth at a distance of 0.09 AU.

 A first precovery was taken at the Australian Siding Spring Observatory in March 1991, extending the asteroid's observation arc by 4 months prior to its discovery.